-Collection classes respond to the familiar instance creation message new.
+Collection classes respond to the instance creation message new.
 When sent to a Collection class, this message causes a new instance of the class with no elements (size zero) to be created.
 Most kinds of collections can expand as you add additional objects.

-Another instance creation message, new: anInteger, causes many Collection subclass to create an instance with anInteger nil elements.
+Another instance creation message, new: anInteger, causes many Collection subclasses to create an instance that is pre-sized to hold anInteger elements.
 It's often more efficient to use new: than new, because a Collection created with new: need not expand repeatedly as you add new elements.
-This is particularly significant for large keybased Collections where the hash must be computed for each element in the collection when the Collection base size changes.
-For very large collections, growing may also require a large amount of temporary object memory to complete, with the risk of running out of memory.
+This is particularly significant for large key-based Collections where the hash must be computed for each element in the collection when the Collection base size changes.
+For very large collections, growing may require a large amount of temporary object memory to complete, with the risk of running out of memory.

-Collections also define the instance creation message, withAll: aCollection, that creates a new instance of the receiver containing all of the objects stored in aCollection, and with: with: with: with: with:, and with: with: with: with: which create a new instance of the receiver with 1, 2, 3 or 4 (respectively) specific elements.
+Collections also define the instance creation message, withAll: aCollection, that creates a new instance of the receiver containing all of the objects stored in aCollection, and with: with: with: with: with:, and with:with:with:with:, which create a new instance of the receiver with 1, 2, 3 or 4 (respectively) specific elements.